About the course

 What you'll study

+The Programme Leader for the MSc Flood Risk Management is Dr Stuart McLelland, Deputy Director of the Energy and Environment Institute.
 The teaching programme runs over two semesters.
-All modules are compulsory.
+All the modules detailed below are compulsory.
 Each module is worth 20 credits; students take 60 credits in each of the two semesters and then 60 credits for the dissertation.